-Previous UGA Dance Study Abroad Programs have been in Costa Rica.
-The program was held on the UGA Costa Rica Campus next to the Monteverde Cloud Forest, as well as in San Jose, the capital of Costa Rica, with the Danza Universitaria at the University of Costa Rica.
+The Dance in Costa Rica Program was held on the UGA Costa Rica Campus next to the Monteverde Cloud Forest, as well as in San Jose, the capital of Costa Rica, with the Danza Universitaria at the University of Costa Rica.
 Students who participated in the Costa Dance Rica experience have said, "The Costa Rica dance study abroad changed my life!" and "It was so fantastic!"